UK PM Johnson seeks legal advice on five-week parliament closure: The Observer

 LONDON (Reuters) - British Prime Minister Boris Johnson has asked his attorney general whether parliament can be shut down for five weeks from Sept.
 9 in what appears to be an attempt to stop lawmakers forcing a further extension to Brexit, The Observer reported.

-An email from senior government advisers to an adviser in Johnson’s office written in the last ten days says the prime minister recently requested guidance on the legality of such a move, the newspaper said.
+An email from senior government advisers to an adviser in Johnson’s office written in the last ten days says the prime minister recently requested guidance on the legality of such a move, known as proroguing, the newspaper said.

 The legal guidance given in the email is that shutting parliament may well be possible, unless the courts agree to demands by anti-Brexit campaigners to block such a move, the Observer reported.